Articles written by Staff Report

 Staff Report|Feb 22, 2024

 As the second half of winter begins, Black Hills Energy is offering customers advice on how to stay safe and how the lower temperatures and weather-related usage could impact their bill.
 Weather Safety Anytime a community is threatened with inclement weather, Blacks Hills Energy is watching closely.
-The company advises customers to follow these tips before, during and after a storm: Before the storm, know where your natural gas meter and service are located, check your emergency kit and make a...
+The company advises customers to follow these tips before, during and after a storm: - Before the storm, know where your natural gas meter and service are located, check your emergency kit and make...

 • Unveiling the Master Plan